Quinton Flowers: 2017 season

 During his senior season in 2017, Flowers rushed for his second consecutive 1,000-yard season, becoming the first quarterback to do so in school history.
 He also passed for 2,911 yards and a career-high 27 touchdowns with six interceptions.
 He was also named first-team All-Conference for the second year in a row.
 Following the season, Flowers declared for the 2018 NFL draft.

-USF Athletic Hall of Fame

 In 2022, Flowers was inducted into the University of South Florida Athletic Hall of Fame.
 In school history, he ranks first in passing touchdowns (71), first in quarterback rating (146.5), first 1st in rushing attempts (598), first in rushing yards (3,672), first in rushing touchdowns (41), third in passing yards (8,124), third in interceptions (23), fourth in completions (565), and fourth in passing attempts (980).
 He also ranks ninth all-time in rushing yards for FBS quarterbacks.
 In his Hall of Fame speech, Flowers talked about his life growing up and the struggles with suicide and losing his family members.